himdo/Magic-System-Mk1/Created Spells/Tier 0/Flame.md

 # Description

-Creates a small fire in between the casters hands.
+Creates a small fire continuous fire at range 0 from caster.
+This spell is sustainable and uses 3 mana a second to sustain.

 # Code
 ```
+DEFINE TYPE SUSTAIN

 FUNC Main () {
+  Create(Element.Fire, 0)
 }
 ```

+# Use Cases
+* Burn / ignite item
+* Create small light
+* Create small heat source